 The remainder of the deployment process depends on how you’re actually hosting your git repository.

-On your webserver, create a private bare git repository wherever you want it; for example, if you have your deployed website in
+On your webserver, create a private bare git repository wherever you want it; for example, on the server, run:

 Now you’ll have a bare repository in

 $HOME/example.com, and pushing to the bare repository will run the deployment script in the live workspace, if it exists.

 On your local repository (i.e. where you’re actually working on your site) add the bare repository as your remote:

 git remote add origin firstname.lastname@example.org:sitefiles/example.com.git git push -u origin master

 This should push all of your content into the bare repository; however, since the live workspace won’t yet have